Increasing your EQ and AQ may help prevent and reduce Occupational Overload

 When things get out of balance at work

-- Job demands: are organisational, psychological, physical or social factors that require a sustained level of effort and energy.
+- Job demands: are organisational, psychological, physical or social factors that require sustained effort and energy.
 Over time, these demands can take a toll on employees if not managed.
 Examples: high workload, time pressure, a hostile or high-risk workplace etc.

 - Job resources: are positive organisational, psychological, physical or social factors that help the employee to meet work goals, feel engaged, and reduce stress.
 Examples: adequate manager support, autonomy, positive work relationships, role clarity, career development opportunities etc.